TrainWeb.org Facebook Page

 Map: Ba 35 K 12 Topographic Maps

 The prior photo was snapped looking north (up) from where Lombard Street meets the right edge of this 1927 aerial view.
-At that time the Pittsburgh Mill Steel Company, served by both the B&O and PRR, occupied what is now the open field.
+The Pittsburgh Mill Steel Company, served by both B&O and PRR at the time, occupied what is now the open field.

 Where the SPB bends south tracks split off to serve businesses via a partially elevated spur known as the Highlandtown Branch.